 When the gospel is taught clearly in our heart languages and the Holy Spirit saves souls, that’s when we see everything that you have said and done with clear eyes—because we understand why.
 Now, when the Lord asks us to do without or to do hard things and walk to far off villages for the sake of the gospel, we will have your pattern as an example.
 Missionaries need to ask God for help to live like we live.
 If you build and work with only your family in mind and you bring many things from your culture to live with you and you love those things, you will make decisions that will separate you from us, the ones you came to reach.

-There is no right formula for simple living among the unreached, or at home for that matter.
+There is no right formula for simple living when you are trying to reach the unreached, or at home for that matter.
 It is a matter of the heart, including our personal convictions and our strategies of suffering.
-However, we should all take inventory occasionally and ask ourselves if our living standards and our “stuff,” which will soon be wood, hay and stubble ( ), are playing a larger role in our daily lives and decisions than the urgency and eternity of the gospel.
-As the Lord leads you to suffer the infringements of your own rights, the flesh will protest and others may misunderstand, but we have Christ and His joy for our example as we move toward Him in obedience.
+However, we should all take inventory occasionally.
+We should ask ourselves if our living standards and “stuff” is playing a larger role in our daily lives.
+Does it aid to our pursuit of the urgency and eternity of the gospel?
+As the Lord leads you to suffer the infringements of your own rights, the flesh will protest.
+Others may misunderstand.
+But we have Christ and His joy for our example as we move toward Him in obedience.
 Pastor John Piper sums it up well when he says:

 . . .
 Suffering must be accompanied with joy, because without it one will never survive.
 For the joy that was set before Christ, He endured the cross.
 And for the joy that is set before you, you will endure the choices that you make, which make no sense if there’s no resurrection from the dead.
 Joy is the only way you’ll survive your mission in this world if you decide to suffer for Christ.
 The joy of the Lord will be your strength through choices that nobody understands.